lifegadget/ui-icon/README.md

 ## Dependencies ##

+- FontAwesome - this is the fountain of icon-awesomeness
+- Annimate.css - a great set of libraries

 FontAwesome is the sole dependency for this repo to work but it was designed to play nicely with Twitter's Bootstrap as well.

 ## Version Compatibility